Porridge many ways

 Ingredients:

-• 2 table spoons of ghee or olive oil
+2 table spoons of refined coconut oil, ghee or olive oil

-My favourite toppings: chopped hard boiled eggs + chopped avocado + crumbled feta cheese + pumpkin seeds (you can use all of them together or either, depending on your preferences)
+My favourite toppings: chopped hard boiled eggs, crumbled feta cheese, toasted seeds like pumpkin or sunflower seeds (you can use all of them together or either, depending on your preferences)

-You can increase your protein intake by adding 1 serving of collagen protein powder
+You can increase your protein intake by adding 1 serving of hydrolysed collagen powder.

 Method: